 Terms and conditions

 If you’re using short codes for transactional or promotional messaging, you must include the full terms and conditions for your programs on a web-accessible page.
 These terms and conditions pages can be shared between programs (unlike opt-ins) but must all contain the following information:

 - Sponsor information and program description that tells the reader what the company does and what the program is for

 - Call to action that includes opt-in instructions

 - Statement of recurrence disclaimer for campaigns that are ongoing

 - Additional carrier cost disclosure that includes the phrase “message and data rates may apply” or “Msg&DataRatesMayApply”

-- Active keywords that are used to control the recipient’s involvement in the program (e.g., HELP or STOP).
+- Active keywords that are used to control the recipient’s involvement in the program (such as HELP or STOP)

 - An explanation of opt-out mechanisms that explain how people can opt out of the program

 - Customer support information in case recipients need additional information